kieranhj/scr-beeb/doc/readme.txt

 STUNT CAR RACER
-by Geoff Crammond
+Original concept, design and
-with graphics by John Cumming
+programming by Geoff Crammond

 Originally published for C64
 by MicroStyle (c) 1989